Nickimani/Airbnb_Project/README.md

 2.)
 To build a content-based recommendation system for Airbnbs in Cape Town and Western Cape areas in South Africa.

 ### Specific Objectives
+- To recommend the Airbnbs that are the best match what the user is looking for

+- To determine what are the factors unique to Airbnbs with above average ratings?

+- To find out what amenities are popular/attractive to users?

+- To use natural language preprocessing to evaluate if specific words are used in high rated Airbnbs reviews

+- To use the classification model to classify an Airbnb as a Superhost or not based on its features

 # **Data Understanding**